mrsalmon1976/SqlServerReportRunner/README.md

 1. Copy all binary files into a folder on the server that will be processing the reports (not necessarily the database server)
 2. Open the "SqlServerReportRunner.exe.config file, and:
     1. Under the connectionStrings section, add connection strings for each server/database pair that will host a ReportQueue table
-    2. Set application configuration options in the appSettings section (See Configuration Options section below).
+    2. Set application configuration options in the appSettings section (See Configuration Options section).
 Save and close the file.
 3. Run the SQL Script "scripts/ReportJobQueueTable.sql" on any database that will host a ReportQueue table
 4. (Optional) Configure NLog.config file to add logging.
 By default, the application will log to a text file in the application folder, but the service can be configured to (for example) log errors via email if you have access to a mail server
 5. Open a console in Administrator mode and change the current directory to your installation folder